data-creative/data-creative.github.io/_posts/2015-07-18-how-to-set-up-a-mac-development-environment.md

 ssh-add ~/.ssh/id_rsa # add to keychain
 ````

-If running OS Sierra 10.12.2 or later, you modify `~/.ssh/config` to automatically load keys into the ssh-agent and store passphrases in your keychain:
+If running OS Sierra 10.12.2 or later, create/update `~/.ssh/config` to automatically load keys into the ssh-agent and store passphrases in your keychain:

 ```shell
 Host *